 Hugh Wilson and Emma Macdonald, Professors of Marketing at Warwick Business School, dig deep into the survey data to explore voter shift and the argument for a second referendum on […]

-Estefania Santacreu-Vasut, Prof. of Economics at ESSEC Business School and THEMA, uses her research to shed light on claims that microfinancing over-emphasises support to women.
-By Estefania Santacreu-Vasut from […]
+Estefania Santacreu-Vasut, ESSEC Business School, uses her research to shed light on claims that microfinancing over-emphasises support to women.
+Microfinance targeting women: Too much of a good thing? by […]